- Even when shutdown, gas turbines continue to suffer serious damage.

-Designed to compliment the Posiflow retrofit programme, TCL have developed an Anti-Windmill Brake.
+Designed to complement the Posiflow retrofit programme, TCL has developed an Anti-Windmill Brake.
 It fits in place of the HP fuel pump and uses a solenoid operated disk brake to apply sufficient decelerating torque to stop the windmilling gas generator.
 Systems are included to prevent brake application whilst the engine is fired.

 Phonic wheel mounted brake

 TCL have developed an anti-windmill brake for the RR Avon that fits in place of the geared wheel used for speed measuring, or phonic wheel.
 Because the brake does not pick up the HP fuel pump drive the brake can be fitted in isolation and does not require a Posiflow fuel system modification.
 The brake has been installed on a number of RR Avon gas turbine installations and has proved very successful at preventing windmilling at low speeds.